mrismanaziz/Reforestation/README.md

-## What did the pirate say on his 80th birthday?
-Aye Matey!
+## What did the Buffalo say to his little boy when he dropped him off at school?
+Bison.